0xff6a/map-my-life/README.md

 To Do:
 ------
+- Display the benchmark at the top of the page
 - Status bar change colour by % achieved
 - Convert inputs to default metrics
 - Ability to change default metric